kineticdata/peripherals-zoom/handlers/zoom_api_v1/readme.md

 # Zoom API V1
-Used for requests to the Google Cloud Apps REST API Client
+Used for requests to the Zoom REST API Client

 ## Info Values
 **api_key**: An api key created by a zoom app.
 Instruction on creating a [api key](https://marketplace.zoom.us/docs/guides/build/jwt-app)